Selling Your Texas Home with a Pending Insurance Claim: A Comprehensive Guide

 Tell buyers about your worries in a straightforward way to keep their trust:

-• Full Disclosure: Even if there are still insurance claims open, you need to tell them about all the problems you know about.
-They will feel better if you tell them this.
+- Full Disclosure: Even if insurance claims are open, you need to tell them about all the problems you know about.
+They will feel better if you do.

-• Buyer Inspections: Tell buyers that they should go look at things on their own.
+- Buyer Inspections: Tell buyers that they should look at things independently.
 This helps them understand how bad the property is.

-• Professional Endorsement: To reassure buyers about the property’s value, even if claims are made, work with real estate professionals or inspectors who you can trust.
+- Professional Endorsement: Even if claims are made about the property’s value, work with trusted real estate professionals or inspectors to reassure buyers.

 Seeking Professional Assistance: Real Estate Professionals and Attorneys